kfoozminus/cheatsheets/kubernetes.md

   - changes to the template doesn't affect the pods already created
   - Similarly, pods created by a replication controller may subsequently be updated directly. this is in deliberate contrast to pods, which do specify the current desired state of all containers belonging to the pod. (after creating pods with controller, the pods can be updated separately with `kubectl edit pod <name>`. it will affect only the specific pod)
   - a pod models an application-specific "logical host". [before: same physical/virtual machine] = [now: same logical host]
-  - the shared context of a pod is a set of Linux namespaces, cgroups, and other aspects of isolation (same things that isolate Docker container) (QJenny: "shared context of a pod" - does that mean containers in a pod will share these?)
+  - the shared context of a pod is a set of Linux namespaces, cgroups, and other aspects of isolation (same things that isolate Docker container)
     - `cgroups` (control groups) is a Linux kernel feature that limits, accounts for and isolates the resource usage(CPU, memory, disk I/O, network etc) of a collection of processes.
   - within a pod's context, the individual applications may have further sub-isolations applied.
-(QJenny: how?)
   - as mentioned before, containers in same pod share an IP address and port space and can find each other via `localhost`. they can also communicate using standard inter-process communications like `SystemV semaphores` or `POSIX` shared memory.
-(QJenny: what?)
+(UJenny: what?)
   - containers in different pods have distinct IP addresses and cannot communicate by IPC (interprocess communication) [without special configuration](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) (UJenny)
   - containers in different pods communicate usually with each other via pod ip addresses.
   - applications within a pod also have access to shared volumes, which are defined as part of a pod and are made available to be mounted into each applicaion's filesystem.
-(QJenny mounted how?)
   - pods are of "short life". after pods are created, they are assigned a unique ID (UID), scheduled to nodes where they remain until termination or deletion.
   - a pod is defined by UID
-  - If a node dies, pods are scheduled for deletion after a timeout period. they are not rescheduled, instead it is replaced by an identical pod, if desired with same name (QJenny) but with a new UID
+  - If a node dies, pods are scheduled for deletion after a timeout period. they are not rescheduled, instead it is replaced by an identical pod, if desired with same name but with a new UID
   - when something is said to have same lifetime as a pod, such as a volume, it exists as long as that specific pod (with that UID) exists. if the pod is deleted, volume is also destroyed. even if an identical pod is replaced, volume will be created anew.
-  - pods are unit of deployment, horizontal scaling, replication (QJenny - difference between horizontal scaling and replication?)
+  - pods are unit of deployment, horizontal scaling, replication
-  - colocation (coscheduling), shared fate(e.g, termination), coordinated replication (QJenny), resource sharing, dependency management are handled automatically in a pod
+  - colocation (coscheduling), shared fate(e.g, termination), coordinated replication, resource sharing, dependency management are handled automatically in a pod
   - applications in a pod must decide which one will use which port (one container is exposed in one port)
-  - each pod has an IP address in a flat shared networking space (QJenny) that can communicate with other physical machines and pods across the network
+  - each pod has an IP address in a flat shared networking space that can communicate with other physical machines and pods across the network
-  - the hostname is set to the pod's name for the application containers within the pod (QJenny)
+  - the hostname is set to the pod's name for the application containers within the pod
   - volumes enable data to survive container restarts and to be shared among the applicatiions within the pods
   - [uses of pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/#uses-of-pods) UJenny
   - individual pods are not intended to run multiple instances of the same application
   - why not just run multiple programs in a single container?
     - transparency: helps the infrastructure to manage them, for example, process management and resoruce monitoring.
     - decoupling software dependencies: they maybe be versioned, rebuilt, redeployed independently. k8s may even support live updates of individual containers someday.
-QJenny
     - ease of use. users don't need to run their process managers (because infrastructure manages them?)
     - efficiency: infrastructure takes on more responsibility, containers can be light weight
   - Why not support affinity-based co-scheduling of containers?
 That approach would provide co-location, but would not provide most of the benefits of pods, such as resource sharing, IPC, guaranteed fate sharing, and simplified management.
-QJenny
+UJenny
   - controllers (such as deployement) provides self-healing, replication, rollout management wiht a cluster scope, that's why pods should use controllers, even for singletons
   - pod is exposed as a primitive in order to facilitate : [UJenny](https://kubernetes.io/docs/concepts/workloads/pods/pod/#durability-of-pods-or-lack-thereof)
   - as pods represent running processes on nodes in the cluster, it is important to allow those processes to gracefully terminate instead of being killed with a KILL signal